qgis/QGIS-Documentation/docs/user_manual/working_with_vector/editing_geometry_attributes.rst

   is.
 This is the default mode.
 * :guilabel:`Global`: Snapping is limited and only enabled when the current scale of the map is between a global minimum and a global maximum value.
-* :guilabel:`PerLayer`: Snapping is limited and only enabled when the current scale of the map is between a minimum and a maximum value each one of these defined for each layer.
+* :guilabel:`Per layer`: Snapping is limited and only enabled when the current scale of the map is between a minimum and a maximum value each one of these defined for each layer.

-When selecting :guilabel:`Global` mode two widgets become available to configure the minimum and maximum scales between which snapping is enabledS.
+When selecting :guilabel:`Global` mode two widgets become available to configure the range of scales in which snapping is enabled.

-When selecting :guilabel:`PerLayer` mode two columns become available to configure the minimum and maximum scales for each layer.
+When selecting :guilabel:`Per layer` mode two columns become available to configure the minimum and maximum scales for each layer.

-Please note that the minimum and maximum scales follow the qgis convention : minimum scale is the most "zoom out" scale while maximum scale is the most "zoomed in".
+Please note that the minimum and maximum scales follow the QGIS convention: minimum scale is the most "zoomed out" scale while maximum scale is the most "zoomed in".
 A minimum or maximum scale that is set to "0" or "not set" is considered not limiting.

 .. index:: Topological editing